Revolutionary-Games/Thrive/doc/style_guide.md

 - You should not leave the co-authored-by line in a squashed commit if all you did was merge master into the branch to make the merge show up as green on Github.

-- Unfortunately, issues are often created quickly with little detail and context.
-Please do not hesistate to ask questions regarding the issue for clarification and details.

 - For maintainers: When manually merging (which is something you should avoid) GitHub requires a merge commit to recognize the